 - Bittersweet Ending: The bad guy loses but Batman is thrown out of the League, and the final shot of the comic shows that Superman would have cast the vote to remove him from the League, upsetting their friendship in the process.Flash: How well do you really know him?
 Or, I guess, more to the point...how well does he know you?
 Well enough to know better than any of us how you'll vote?

 - Body Horror: The Martian Manhunter on a perpetual state of fire, Plastic Man frozen then Literally Shattered Lives (and his "restored" state afterward not looking much better, and his teammates aren't even sure if they put all pieces of him together), and Superman's skin going transparent that he looked like he was flayed/skinned alive.

-- Both Sides Have a Point: The debate in the League about Batman's actions in the final issue where some argue (Kyle Rayner, Wally West, J'Onn J'Onzz) that Batman does have a point about making these contingencies in case they go rogue, while others insist that it's a terrible betrayal by someone who is their partner to do behind their backs (Plastic Man, Aquaman, Wonder Woman).
+- Both Sides Have a Point: The debate in the League about Batman's actions in the final issue where some argue (Kyle Rayner, Wally West, J'onn J'Onzz) that Batman does have a point about making these contingencies in case they go rogue (they even cite Agamemno, who was able to take control of Leaguers before) while others insist that it's a terrible betrayal by someone who is their partner to do behind their backs (Plastic Man, Aquaman, Wonder Woman).
 The comic believably underscores both the rational justifications for what Batman did, and the emotional consequences his actions unleash on his teammates.
 Wonder Woman even points out that having the contingencies and not telling the Leaguers what they are isn't even really the problem, it's that he didn't even tell them he was doing it before it was too late.

 - Cold-Blooded Torture: Batman's counter-measures against the League, which is intended to "non-lethally" incapacitate them amount to personalized torture chambers: